ShengrenHou/ShengrenHou.github.io/_pages/about.md

 ---
-permalink: /
+permalink: /about/
-title: "Welcome to Hou Shengren's website"
+title: "About Hou Shengren"
 author_profile: true
-redirect_from:
-  - /about/
-  - /about.html
 ---

 <style>